 Golfers also had the opportunity to compete for skill prizes on every hole.
 While these are normally prizes donated by local businesses, the SRC Foundation chose this year to purchase Chamber Bucks from the Canton Area Chamber of Commerce.

-“Each year, we ask our local businesses to step up for us, and the last few years, we’ve thought it was important for us to show our support for them,” said Davis.
+“Each year, we ask our local businesses to step up for us, and the last two years, we’ve thought it was important for us to show our support for them,” said Davis.
 “Chamber Bucks ensure that local businesses will see direct benefit from our outing, and we were proud to support Wee-Ma-Tuk by hosting our outing at Fulton County’s only golf course.”

 “The support of our communities means everything to us and to our students in a normal year,” said Davis, “but in this time where our students’ need is greater than ever, the support of our sponsors and teams means even more.”